WalletScrutiny/WalletScrutinyCom/_hardware/securosys.primusblockchain.hsm.md

 As such, it is **custodial**.

 Users could also opt for a self-custodial solution by having the HSMs in-house.
-The provider is **not claiming that their process and code is Open Source**.
+We could **not find public source code** for such a solution.